catherinevee/tfm-aws-multivpc/README.md

 # AWS Multi-Account, Multi-Region, Multi-VPC Connectivity Module

-A comprehensive Terraform module for designing and implementing routing strategies and connectivity architecture across multiple AWS accounts, regions, and VPCs to support different connectivity patterns.
+An advanced Terraform module for designing and implementing routing strategies and connectivity architecture across multiple AWS accounts, regions, and VPCs to support different connectivity patterns.

-## 🗺️ Resource Map
+## Resource Map

 This module provisions and manages the following AWS resources: